Athotakb88/CodSoft-DataScience-Internship/README.md

 -Categorical feature encoding played a key role in model performance -Proper data cleaning improved prediction accuracy -The regression model successfully learned patterns in movie rating data

+##Conclusion

+-This project shows how machine learning regression techniques can be effectively applied to predict movie ratings.
+-With proper preprocessing and feature engineering, predictive models can provide meaningful insights into factors that influence movie ratings.

+##Future Enhancements

+-Use advanced models like Random Forest Regressor -Perform hyperparameter tuning
+-Add feature importance analysis
+-Improve prediction accuracy with more data